LazySamir/job-hunt-organiser/README.md

 - click a button to randomly choose an activity
 - connect with google calendar
 - automatically fill in google calendar with randomly selected activity
+- view total and individual hours worked on activities